 Khatami was a well known Shia theologian within Iran before his election.
 He had also served as Iran's Minister of Culture from 1982 until 1992.
 Khatami is also a Political Philosopher and has lectured many times regarding the decline in Muslim Political Philosophy, often drawing from Aristotle .
 Khatami ran for President on a reformist agenda which meant he would uphold the rule of law and democracy as well as promising to give every Iranian the power to have influence in the political decisions of Iran.
 Once elected, Khatami continued the economic policies implemented by Rafsanjani which had a positive effect on the economy and unemployment figures.
 As President, Khatami also continued the dialogue between Iran and foreign countries, meeting with many key figures such as Pope John Paul II, Jacques Chirac, Hugo Chavez, and Vladimir Putin to name a few.

 Mahmoud Ahmadinejad was an engineer and a teacher who hailed from from a poor background.
 His modest life while growing up certainly had an effect on him, as Ahmadinejad wanted to continue living in his basic Tehran family house once elected President.
 Security reasons did not allow this to happen.
 While running for President, Ahmadinejad was not well known throughout the country even though he had been mayor of the capital Tehran for two years.
-Many Iranians see Ahmadinejad as some sort of protege of Ayatollah Khamenei, who's hand Ahmadinejad kissed upon inauguration to show his loyalty.
+Many Iranians see Ahmadinejad as some sort of protege of Ayatollah Khamenei, whose hand Ahmadinejad kissed upon inauguration to show his loyalty.
 Ahmadinejad is viewed as a controversial figure internationally as well as locally.
 This is due his to controversial policies concerning the Iranian economy, nuclear power, and human rights.
 Ahmadinejad has also been criticized for his hostility towards other nations such as the United States of America, Saudi Arabia, Israel, as well as other Arab nations within the region.

 Rouhani is the current President of Iran, and also has had experience as an anti-Shah activist, a lawyer, an academic, and a member of the Assembly of Experts, as well as being a former Iranian diplomat.
 Former Presidents Rafsanjani and Khatami fully supported Rouhani, as his policies reflected the liberalization programs they had both tried to achieve.
 In 2013, once elected as President, Rouhani was featured in TIME magazine's 100 most influential people in the world.
 His time in office so far has been interesting, he has tried to reach out to many countries that Iran does not have relations with, this is an effort to restore some aspects of cooperation and transparency.
 Rouhani also encourages personal freedoms and free access to information domestically, striving to open up the Iranian internet to all citizens.
 He has somewhat improved women's rights in Iran, as well as diplomatic relations with other countries.
-In June of 2017, Rouhani will be up for reelection.